Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Experiment

 \subsubsection{Comparative analysis with Baselines}

-We compare our model results with several state-of-the-art baseline models for each dataset.
-We consider the thresholds for ESPF and $k$-mer that give the best result for our models for each dataset; as an example, for the Human DNA dataset, we chose $k=25$ for $k$-mer that gives the highest score for this data.
-The experimental results of all models for Human DNA, Bach choral, and Anticancer peptides (Anticancer pept.) datasets are shown in Table \ref{tab5}, and all model results for Cov-S-Protein-Seq dataset for both host-species and virus-species are shown in Table~\ref{tab6}.
-In these tables, we can see our models surpass all the baselines thoroughly for all the datasets.
-More specifically, in Table~\ref{tab5} for the Human DNA dataset, our \sht\ with $k$-mer gives the best performance with 98.72\%, 98.68\%, and 98.73\% on precision (P), recall (R), and F1-score (F1).
-The next best performer is DNA-GCN, which achieves an F1-score of 96.36\%, almost 2.4\% lower than our model and similar to other accuracy measures.
-The accuracy of ML models is also very promising and competitive with our models.
-All the ML models achieve an F1-score above 80\%.
+We compare our model with various state-of-the-art baselines for each dataset, using the best ESPF and $k$-mer thresholds determined for our models.
+Table \ref{tab3} shows results for the Human DNA, Bach choral, and Anticancer peptides datasets, while Table~\ref{tab4} presents results for the Cov-S-Protein-Seq dataset.
+Our models consistently outperform the baselines across all datasets.
+Specifically, for the Human DNA dataset, our \sht\ model with $k$-mer yields the best performance (98.91\% Precision, 98.88\% Recall, and 98.83\% F1-score), significantly higher than the next best model, DNA-GCN.
+Moreover, ML models deliver competitive results with over 80\% F1-score.

 Eventually, for all the datasets, the hypergraph-based model gives the best performance.
-Specifically, in almost every case, HyperGAT serves as the superior baseline while HGNN performs as the second-best baseline.
+Specifically, in almost every case, HyperGAT serves as the superior baseline, while HGNN performs as the second-best baseline.
 The reason for their success lies in their ability to capture higher-order, intricate relationships within a hypergraph structure.
 Additionally, HyperGAT utilizes attention networks to enhance sequence representation learning, which is superior to HGNN's approach.
-It is worth mentioning that we apply these models to our hypergraphs and our experiments demonstrate the effectiveness of representing sequences as hypergraphs.
+It is worth mentioning that we apply these models to our hypergraphs, and our experiments demonstrate the effectiveness of representing sequences as hypergraphs.